Main content

 Multi-stakeholder workshops for building common understandings and collective agreements

 The project aimed at fostering pro-social behaviour and collective action for sustainable resource management in the Cañete river watershed (which comprises the provinces of Yauyos and Cañete in the Lima region, Peru).
 For that purpose, we first conducted a series of three multi-stakeholder workshops that brought together representatives from the upper and lower sections of the watershed, the main water uses (i.e. agriculture, power generation and human consumption), and the national and sub-national authorities involved in land-use and water management in the river basin.
 The workshops were to facilitate common understandings and collective agreements on desirable social and ecological outcomes and courses of action.
 To guide participants’ interactions towards such common understandings and collective agreements, we employed economic games, social cartography as well as group moderation and deliberation techniques such as the Metaplan.
 Throughout the entire participatory process, participants were thus motivated to take a broader perspective than their own; that is, they were motivated to consider the broader watershed dynamics, each other’s perspectives and stakeholders’ mutual dependencies to work out and commit to collective agreements on desirable outcomes and courses of action.
 Via this website, you can consult the final report on the activities and outputs of the project (available only in Spanish) and a video of the central multi-stakeholder workshop (available only in Spanish).
 You can also check the published guideline describing and explaining, for replication, the methods and processes used within the participatory intervention.
 (An extended preliminary draft of the guideline which expands on the descriptions and explanations of the participatory methods, and which also contains supporting material, can be consulted here.)
 The recording of the presentation of the guideline is also available for public viewing.
 A video of a similar participatory process in Colombia can also be viewed here.
-Currently, a study comparing the participatory intervention in Peru with another similar process conducted in Colombia is under peer-review.
-The manuscript is available upon reasonable request, and a link to access it will be made available here as soon as the study gets published.
+A study comparing the participatory intervention in Peru with another similar process conducted in Colombia can be consulted here.

 Study on perspective-taking and pro-social behaviour in natural resource management